Japan's shrinking shinkin: Small banks left behind by Abenomics

 With prospects for new lending limited and the bond market gravy train under threat, the banks face pressure to consolidate.

-Japan’s big banks, plagued by a mammoth overhang of bad loans in the aftermath of the late-1980s asset price bubble, have already reorganized from 20 so-called city banks into just three megabanks.
+Japan’s big banks, plagued by a mammoth overhang of bad loans in the aftermath of the late-1980s asset price bubble, have already reorganised from 20 so-called city banks into just three megabanks.

 Now, under Abenomics, consolidation is picking up among regional banks, which face problems similar to shinkin lenders in economically struggling regions.

-Yachiyo Bank 8409.T and Tokyo Tomin Bank 8339.T, two small Tokyo-based banks, have begun talks on a merger next year, sources familiar with the matter have told Reuters.
+Yachiyo Bank and Tokyo Tomin Bank, two small Tokyo-based banks, have begun talks on a merger next year, sources familiar with the matter have told Reuters.

 The ranks of shinkin banks have thinned over the past decade and a half to 270 from 400, largely through mergers of institutions in heavily populated areas.
 But in Wakkanai, bank president Masuda sees no obvious merger partner.